 Hoping to pass along valuable life “tools” to her daughters, LaShell is pleased to see more women entering financial services, especially compared to the industry 20 years ago, when LaShell often was the only woman in the room and mentors were hard to find.
 That “gave me the drive to succeed and make my mark.”
-Today, she empowers colleagues, and is proud of the monthly group sessions she facilitates with half a dozen mentees.
+Today, she empowers colleagues, and is proud of the monthly group sessions she facilitates with several mentees.
 “I don’t always have all the solutions, but I can spearhead group discussions on how each of them can be more successful in their careers and help their clients in the best manner.”

-Recently named a Morgan Stanley MAKER, joining a group of trailblazing women of accomplishment nominated by their peers, she’s proud to be recognized as “someone who doesn’t sit on the sidelines.
+LaShell was named a Morgan Stanley MAKER, joining a group of trailblazing women of accomplishment nominated by their peers, and she’s proud to be recognized as “someone who doesn’t sit on the sidelines.
 I see something that needs to be done and get up and go do it,” says LaShell, who hopes to inspire others to “go out and make the world a better place.
 That’s what I really want for my children.”

 LaShell reflects on her career and says she considers herself extremely fortunate to be helping clients through different life stages.
 “Retirement, selling a business, wealth transfer to the next generation…every day is different,” she smiles.
 “It’s always a new day.”